virtru/virtru-sdk-samples-gas/virtru-encrypt-google-doc/README.md

 # Protect & Share Google Docs with the Virtru SDK
-An add-on for Google Docs adding the ability to encrypt & download or encrypt & email the contents of a Google Doc as a PDF, protected by Virtru.
+An add-on for Google Docs adding the ability to encrypt & download or encrypt & email the contents of the document as an encrypted PDF, protected by Virtru.
 Written in Google Apps Script leveraging the [Virtru SDK](https://developer.virtru.com).

 ## Setup
 This is a self-contained project, so you can simply copy & paste the contents of each file into a new Google Apps Script project.
 Make sure to keep the same file names, as these are referenced within the code.